tonytran1/clean-code-javascript/README.md

 **[⬆ back to top](#table-of-contents)**

 ### Use ES6 constants when variable values do not change
-In the bad example, the variable can be changed.
+In the bad example, the variable value can be changed.
-When you declare a constant, the variable should stay the same throughout the program.
+When you declare a constant, the variable value should stay the same throughout the program.